Extensible Concurrency with the

 code using these solutions won’t end up with data races or invalid references.

-Once we get our code to compile, we can rest assured that it will happily run
+Once you get your code to compile, you can rest assured that it will happily

 other languages.
 Concurrent programming is no longer a concept to be afraid of: